Rush/node-screener/README.md

 In the above example we made use of regexp screeners which approve the content that fully matches the regexp (/a/ will not match "abc").
 We have also demonstrated the use of custom validators.
 Now you hopefully understand the basics of this module. ;)

-Should you want to do more complex stuff, see the below quick examples:

-    var mergeTest = {address: {street: "Słowackiego", building: 5}};

-    var res = screen(mergeTest, {address: screen.merge({street: 'string', building: 'number'})});

-And the result is:

-    {street: "Słowackiego", building: 5}

-With this method you can easily flatten your objects.
-There is also `screen.or` and `screen.and` which do logical operation on screeners given as consequent arguments.